Italian cuisine |

 Prof. Donna Gabaccia in "Italian Americana" Winter and Summer 1998 volumes, no. 1 & 2 states that "food and cooking are powerful expressions of our ties to the past and to our current identity".
 "Italian, Mexican and Chinese (Cantonese) cuisines have joined the mainstream.
 These three cuisines have become so ingrained in the American culture that they are no longer foreign to the American palate.
 According to the National Restaurant Association study, more than nine out of 10 consumers are familiar with and have tried these foods, and about half report eating them frequently".[4]

-Rated high on the list of popular, or trending, items in the survey include Mediterranean flatbread, ciabatta bread, espresso and specialty coffee drinks.[5]
-Pizza and pasta are also common dishes in the United States; however, they are often presented in very different forms than in Italy.
+Rated high on the list of popular, or trending, items in the survey include Mediterranean flatbread, ciabatta bread, espresso and specialty coffee drinks.[9]
+Pizza and pasta are also common dishes in the United States; however, they are presented in very different forms than in Italy.

-Many Italian wines were first introduced to the United States in the late 1700s.
-Italian vintners were first brought to the state of Florida in 1766 by Dr. Andrew Turnbull, a British Consul at Smyrna (now Izmir).
-Philip Mazzei, an Italian physician, and close friend of U.S. President Thomas Jefferson, also helped to cultivate vineyards, olives, and other Mediterranean fruit with the help of Italians.[6]
+Many Italian wines were first introduced to the United States in the late 18th century.
+Italian vintners were first brought to the state of Florida in 1766 by Dr. Andrew Turnbull, a British Consul at Smyrna (now[when?] İzmir).
+Filippo Mazzei, an Italian physician, and close friend of U.S. President Thomas Jefferson, also helped to cultivate vineyards, olives, and other Mediterranean fruit with the help of Italians.[10]

 In later years, American viticulture was more influenced by the Italian diaspora of the transatlantic migrations, which steadily brought more Italians to America from the 1870s through the 1920s.
-Most of these Italians entered the East Coast of the United States through Ellis Island, whereas many of those quickly passed through to the American West Coast, where California still had its famous "Gold Rush".
+Most of these Italians entered the East Coast of the United States through Ellis Island, whereas many of those quickly passed through to the American West Coast, where California still had its famous "Gold rush".

 In California, Italian-Americans were inspired by the expanse of rolling hills and fertile fields.
 Prior to Prohibition starting in 1919, many wineries had made their start: Seghesio, Simi, Sebastiani Vineyards and Foppiano began in the late 19th century and remain in operation today.
-Others included Giuseppe Magliavacca's Napa winery, Secondo Guasti's Italian Vineyard Company and Andrea Sbarbaro's Italian-Swiss Colony.
+Others included Giuseppe Magliavacca's Napa winery, Secondo Guasti's Italian Vineyard Company and Andrea Sbarbaro's Italian Swiss Colony.

 From 1919 until the repeal of Prohibition in 1933, many Italian-Americans struggled to keep their vineyards going.
 Many remained through providing sacramental wine to the Catholic Church or grape juice to the general market.
 These few holdouts can be credited with salvaging America's viticulture heritage, in an industry that values the longevity and tradition of the vine and its produce.[7]

-Today, Italian-American wineries prove a powerful asset on the world market.
-Some of these companies include: Atlas Peak (also known as Antinori), Cosentino, Dalla Valle,[8] Delicato,[9] Ferrari-Carano,[10] E & J Gallo Winery, Geyser Peak, Louis M. Martini, Mazzocco, Robert Mondavi, Monte Bello Ridge, Corrado Parducci, Pedroncelli Winery,[11] Robert Pepi,[12] Picchetti Brothers Winery, Rochioli,[13] Rafanelli,[14] Rubicon Estate Winery (also known as Francis Ford Coppola Presents), Sebastiani Vineyards, Signorello,[15] Sattui, Trinchero (most often under the Sutter Home brand), Valley of the Moon, Viansa,[16] and more.
+Today,[when?]
+Italian-American wineries prove a powerful asset on the world market.
+Some of these companies include: Atlas Peak (also known as Antinori), Cosentino, Dalla Valle,[12] Delicato,[13] Ferrari-Carano,[14] E & J Gallo Winery, Geyser Peak, Louis M. Martini, Mazzocco, Robert Mondavi, Monte Bello Ridge, Corrado Parducci, Pedroncelli Winery,[15] Robert Pepi,[16] Picchetti Brothers Winery, Rochioli,[17] Rafanelli,[18] Rubicon Estate Winery (also known as Francis Ford Coppola Presents), Sebastiani Vineyards, Signorello,[19] Sattui, Trinchero (most often under the Sutter Home brand), Valley of the Moon, Viansa,[20] and more.

 See also: Pizza in the United States |